uruvelakassapa/reddit-ven-anigha-archive/ven_anigha_reddit_archive_2024.md

     >perhaps we should read them as wisdom encoded mythology, like most ancient religious texts, rather than literal teachings of a historic person.

     That would be going a bit too far.
 It's not a dealbreaker to feel some uncertainty about the more outlandish parts that have no direct impact on your practice (e.g., about the Buddha's ability to speak with gods and so on).
 But you certainly won't reach the fruits they describe (jhāna being one of them) if you think, for example, that the Suttas' frequent insistence on renunciation and giving up sensuality is just a byproduct of the culture of the times, or some sort of mythological/symbolic element, and thus it's not necessary to follow it strictly.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1e2hztc/on_thinking_about_jhāna_by_ven_thanissaro/lxk0mfm/)** _2024-11-17 06:07:06 *(in reply to a comment not included)*:

+    >is full enlightenment only an ideal, not anything that anyone has done?

+    None of what you wrote after this accurately represents what the Buddha taught in the Suttas, and is based on misconceptions that have unfortunately become the norm.

+    >This to me helps explain the absurd idea that the goal is to never return, because going, "poof" would be the ultimate ideal but an illogical goal.
+The logic doesn't track for me as an "end to suffering" because non-existence is just not a feasible aim.

+    The sequence is not "cease to exist" -> "abandon suffering" (which the Buddha would've denounced as annihilationism), but precisely the other way around.
+The reason why you exist now and why you will continue to do so in the future is the same reason that you suffer, i.e. craving.
+So if you simply focus on abandoning craving because you see your own liability to suffering as undesirable here and now, the whole issue of existence will take care of itself even if you don't think about it.
+Hence the Buddha focused on suffering and its cessation (the Four Noble Truths) most of the time, and didn't talk about "ending existence" as the goal in and of itself.

+    >There is also the paradox throughout Buddhism as "you" experience no-self, void, emptiness or even saying "you" no longer return, etc.

+    The Buddha didn't say that you become enlightened by "experiencing" no-self, and that's a popular wrong view.
+What he taught is that one must understand that nothing is worth *appropriating* (i.e., taking as self or "mine") because nothing is ultimately dependable enough to be able to say that it's truly yours, and thus appropriation makes you liable to inevitable loss and suffering: it's a *mistake.* He wasn't making postulates about the existence or non-existence of self because that has nothing to do with the goal (the cessation of appropriation, AKA Nibbāna), which is something that you have to *train for,* not just "agree" with.

 ---